dghosh-2/RatChallenge/README.md

 The application has been deployed thorugh vercel and is accessible at: [https://rat-challenge.vercel.app](https://rat-challenge.vercel.app)
 To use the app, simply open the link above in your browser.

 Please note the PDF download feature requires browser permissions to be enabled for downloads from Vercel.
+Also please note that the download may take a few seconds to render.